Cyberlorians/Articles/MDI-Hardened-Environments.md

 ## Microsoft Defender for Identity Hardened Environments ##

 This comprehensive installation guide for Microsoft Defender for Identity is specifically designed for deployment in a hardened (STIG-compliant) environment.
 Based on my experience with deployments, the following steps are arranged strategically: ensure that all object monitoring, SACL (System Control Access List) and service accounts are configured before proceeding with the installation of the sensor.
+The goal of this document is strictly around Domain Controllers and sensor additions.
+ADFS servers should be deprecated and moved to Entra CBA.
+CA services can be followed in the add-on section.

 <details><summary> <b><u><font size="<h3>">Prerequisites.</font></u></b></summary>